Full-time education

 Foundation learning courses

-A variety of courses are available at Entry 1, 2 and 3.
-These include: independent living, employability skills and vocational programmes.
+A variety of courses are available at Entry Level 1, 2 and 3.
+These courses include additional support, employability skills and vocational tasters.
 Courses generally last for one year.

 You can choose to continue your education at: